Recently, I was offered an opportunity to join a Context guided walk on Modernisme architecture in Barcelona.

 So a walking seminar, then – not a walking tour.

 Context offers a number of walks in Barcelona, focusing on the Gothic Quarter, the Spanish Civil War, farm-to-fork, chocolate, and more.
-I’m quite taken with Art Nouveau, Jugend, just about everything fin-de-siècle, so I chose a walk called Gaudi in Context.
+I’m quite taken with Art Nouveau, Jugend, just about everything fin-de-siècle, so I choose a walk called Gaudi in Context.

 The Catalan version of Art Nouveau is Modernisme and it’s about more than architecture.
 Modernisme is an entire movement closely linked to Catalan culture and identity.
 Yet, it is through architecture this movement is best known, especially the works of Antoni Gaudi.